openmobilityfoundation/curb-data-specification/CurbsAPI/README.md

 #### Rule

 A rule defines who is allowed to do what, and for how long, on a curb, per the policy.
+It is a JSON object with the following fields:

 | Name   | Type   | Required/Optional   | Description   |
 | ------ | ------ | ------------------- | ------------- |